Mojo automatically makes backups of three kinds of settings files:

 Mojo.fig.xml.
 This file contains the characters and teams that you’ve entered into Mojo.

-When you restore one of these backups, you have to rename it to remove the numbering.
+When you restore one of these backup files, you have to rename it to remove the number.
 For example, change “user.backup-1.dat” to “user.dat”.

 To find these backups, go to “Folders > Show Mojo Folders > Show automatic backups” as shown in this picture:

 When you restore a backup, rename it as described above and copy it to the folder where the real copy of that file is kept: